-As of March 25, 2008, we had 23 capital lease agreements related to our restaurant properties.
+As of June 24, 2008, we operated 23 restaurants under capital lease agreements.
 Of these leases, one expires in 2020, two in 2023, four in 2024, three in 2025, six in 2026, four in 2027 and the remaining three in 2028, all with renewable options for additional periods.
-Twenty-one of these lease agreements originated with our developer.
+Twenty-one of these lease agreements originated with Dunham.
 Under 13 of the leases, we may be required to pay additional contingent rent based upon restaurant sales.
 The land portion of these leases is classified as an operating lease while the building portion of these leases is classified as a capital lease because its present value was greater than 90% of the estimated fair value at the beginning of the lease and/or the lease term represents 75% or more of the expected life of the property.